-If one thing positive psychology has given the world, it’s the assurance that humans can be in a state of unreal focus called the ‘flow’.
+Positive psychology has given the world a valuable assurance – humans can be in a state of unreal focus called the ‘flow’.
 That moment where you are one with everything you are doing and you are in the zone.
 That perfect moment.

 I kid you not.
 I’ve been there a few times and I just got goosebumps writing the previous sentence.